 Learning as much as possible helps you manage your website better and communicate more effectively with developers and designers.

 As a website owner/user, there’s only so much you can do to that helps in make faster WordPress sites.
 Many fundamental sins are committed in the code, and there’s not much you can do about that — unless you’re willing to get your hands dirty!
 Without getting into the nitty-gritty, here are the most common issues you’ll encounter — and how to solve them.

-Structure your code in a way that allows your primary content to load as soon as possible, so if anything goes wrong users have something to look at — and they may not even notice the issues.
+Structure your code in a way that allows your primary content to load as soon as possible, so if anything goes wrong, users have something to look at — and they may not even notice the issues.

-Concatenating can be done manually with the terminal or command prompt, but is more commonly done using build tools such as Gulp or Grunt — both have concatenation extensions.
+Concatenating can be done manually with the terminal or command prompt but is more commonly done using build tools such as Gulp or Grunt — both have concatenation extensions.
 You can also use GUI tools such as CodeKit or Prepros.

-SiteGround has a short tutorial on optimizing a MySQL database using SQL queries, and one on using phpMyAdmin to optimize a database.
+SiteGround has a short tutorial on optimizing a MySQL database using SQL queries and one on using phpMyAdmin to optimize a database.

 The size of web pages can contribute to download speeds considerably.
-By using gzip to compress the website (this is much like using zip archives), you can decrease the size of your page, and so the time it takes to retrieve it.
-To get it to work, you’ll need to edit your .htaccess files — GTmetrix has a great overview of how this can be done.
-This helps in make faster WordPress sites.
+By using gzip to compress the website (this is much like using zip archives), you can decrease the size of your page, and the time it takes to retrieve it.
+To get it to work, you’ll need to edit your .htaccess files — GTmetrix has an excellent overview of how this can be done.
+This helps in making faster WordPress sites.

 As you can see, there’s a lot you can do to speed up your website!
-Some methods are for developers (or for the more adventurous), but there are a bunch of easy tweaks you can perform as a regular user to increase your site’s speed.
+Some methods are for developers (or the more adventurous), but there are a bunch of easy tweaks you can perform as a regular user to increase your site’s speed.